apache/directory-kerby/README.md

 Haox
 ====

 Haox is a Java client library binding for Kerberos as an effort to catch up with latest Kerberos features.
-It will also provide a simple KDC server implementation for unit test and integration usages for Kerberized system and application development.
+It will also provide a simple KDC server implementation for unit test and integration usages to ease Kerberized system and application development.

+### Motivations
+* Provide Java client API in Kerberos protocol level to interact with a KDC server thru AS and TGS exchanges.
+With such API, you can write your own kinit like tool with maximum flexibility in your application.
++ Provide new Kerberos features as soon as possible that can't just be done in JRE, like PKINIT and TokenPreauth mechanisms.
++ Provide a simple KDC server that you can easily integrate into your unit tests and integration tests.
++ Least dependency, it's ensured to depend only on JRE, for easy use and maintain.

 ### Status
 <pre>